newlandsvalley/purescript-abc-scores/README.md

 Limitations
 -----------

 *  Beaming of notes in 4/4 is not quite right.
-Some tunes require a separate beam for each beat in the bar whereas, for examples, reels and hornpipes tend to beam over two beats.
+Some tunes require a separate beam for each beat in the bar whereas, for example, reels and hornpipes tend to beam over two beats.
 Currently we are biased towards the latter.
 *  ABC's modified key signature (for defining non-classical modes as found in, for example, some klezmer scores) is not supported.